 Michael G. Wolfgang, Esq.
-1929 - 2016It is with deep regret that we announce the death of Wolfgang & Weinmann founder Michael G. Wolfgang on October 29, 2016.
+1929 - 2016We mourn the passing of our firm founder Michael G. Wolfgang on October 29, 2016.
 A Funeral Service was held on Tuesday, November 1.
 Read his obituary in The Buffalo News.

 Michael G. Wolfgang started the practice of law in 1955 and from 1964 until 1979 he was an Assistant Attorney General in the New York State Department of Law, concluding his State service as Chief of the Regional Office covering Western New York.
 While heading the Attorney General’s Office, he represented the State in Eminent Domain matters in the New York State Court of Claims.
 This litigation involved acquisition of lands primarily for interstate highway work.
 In this period, Mr. Wolfgang tried well over 500 cases to verdict.
 These cases involved the valuation of commercial, industrial, and residential properties of all sorts and more particularly, partial takings so as to require valuations before taking and valuations after taking.